Normal-Tangerine8609/Scriptable-HTML-Widget/README.md

 **shadow radius**

 Defines the shadow radius.
-Value must be an integer.
+Value must be a positive integer.

 **text-color**